 - 837AW - REF/FAIL COMPLY REQ-PRIV/PUB GATHERINGS

-As a result of the introduction of these codes there has been a subsequent increase in the number of offences recorded against the category F92 Public health and safety offences.
+As a result of the introduction of these codes there has been a substantial increase in the number of offences recorded against the category F92 Public health and safety offences, see figure below.

 In July 2017 the Crimes Amendment (Sexual Offences) Act 2016 came into effect.
-This act created new offences and expanded existing child pornography offences, and also introduced the new broader term ‘child abuse material’.
-The act also introduced the new offence of ‘sexual activity directed at another person’ which covers a broader range of intimidating behaviour occurring in public or private, expanding on the existing wilful and obscene exposure offences (currently recorded under D23 Offensive conduct).
+This act created over 50 new offences and expanded existing child pornography offences, and also introduced the new broader term ‘child abuse material’.
+The act also introduced the new offence of ‘sexual activity directed at another person’ which covers a broader range of intimidating behaviour.
+The impact of the introduction of these offence codes is shown in the figure below.

 Breach of bail conditions